 Complications if left unattended

-Rest, especially from running or jumping activities.
+Rest from jumping or running activities.
 Ice.
 Anti-inflammatory medication.

 Rehabilitation and prevention

-Stretching of the calf muscles and a gradual reintroduction into activity is important for rehabilitation.
-During the recovery period it is important to identify and correct any foot or gait abnormalities that may be contributing to the problem.
-Prevention of this condition requires strong, flexible muscles of the lower leg to support the foot and ankle.
+Stretching of the calf muscles and a slow reintroduction into action is essential for rehabilitation.
+During the recovery period, it’s important to recognize and fix.
+Prevention of the condition requires powerful muscles of the leg to support the ankle and the foot.

-With proper treatment, peroneal tendinitis will usually heal completely with no lingering effects.
-In rare cases the tendinitis may not respond to traditional treatment and may require surgical intervention to relieve the pressure causing the inflammation.
-Orthotics to support the medial arch may be required in some cases.
+With good therapy, tendinitis will usually heal with no effects.
+In rare instances, the tendinitis might require surgical intervention to alleviate the pressure and may not respond to therapy.
+Orthotics to support the arch could be required sometimes.